lastdev/Addons/SilverDragon/RECENT_CHANGES.md

-## Changed in v2023.2
+## Changed in v2023.3

-* New rares for 10.0.5
+* New Forbidden Reach rares for 10.0.7
-* Fix Emerald Garden Explorer's Notes / Ruby Gem Cluster Map mixup in some treasure tooltips
+* Make the Stormed Off rares from Primal Storms work properly for alerts
+* Was missing Overseer Stonetongue
+* Assorted minor data fixes